Pros and Cons of Store Credit Cards

 These kinds of cards are most commonly offered around the holidays, with companies trying to capitalize on the amount of purchases that people are making during a season that revolves around retail shopping and gift giving.

 There are essentially two types of store credit cards: cards that can be used at any location that credit cards are accepted, and cards that can be used exclusively at the store that made the credit offer and gave you the card.

 However, regardless of which type you apply for, it will show up on your credit report as a line of credit that you must pay off on time to avoid late fees, interest rates, and negative impact to your credit score.

 What Are Some Pros to Store Credit Cards?

 One of the most obvious positives to getting a store credit card is that store credit cards often give instant rewards or instant savings when you first get one.
 Some stores even offer cards that give instant savings even without being approved; all you have to do is apply!

 This is an excellent way to save money on purchases, especially if you’re spending a lot of money all at once at a store you regularly shop at.
-If you would usually spend $500 on a Christmas shopping trip for your whole family, an instant 20% savings just for completing a credit card application is a great way to save $100 right off the bat.
+For example, this is one of the best credit cards for teachers who regularly shop for school supplies, as the rewards are excellent.
+Alternatively if you would usually spend $500 on a Christmas shopping trip for your whole family, an instant 20% savings just for completing a credit card application is a great way to save $100 right off the bat.